besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

 Search for venues with specific opening times.
 Options are `24`, `now`, `all` . `24` will return venues with a 24 hour opening time. `now` will return venues that are opened at this moment. `all` will return all venues regardless of their opening hours.
 Defaults to `all`.
  &nbsp;
 - **fast** `boolean` <span style="color:blue">OPTIONAL</span>
 Boolean to select the normal speed or fast search method.
 Searching with the fast method is charged with more API credits.
 Defaults to `true` (fast search speed).
 The fast method is limited to a maximum `num` of `60`.
 Selecting a higher number will automatically use the normal speed method.
 Select `false` to save on API credits or to search for more venues.
 See [API Credits](#credits) for more info.
-Fixed packages each have a limited amount of fast and normal search queries per month.
+Fixed packages each have a limited number of fast and normal search queries per month.
 The Pro - metered plan has a limit of 10000 fast venue search calls per calendar month.
 Contact us for high-volume fast or normal search queries.
  &nbsp;

 - **collection_id** `string` <span style="color:blue">OPTIONAL</span>